linfeng-wang/LSHTMPathogenSeqLab.github.io/README.md

 ## Modifying

 It is fairly straightforward to add pages.
-At the moment you can add yourself in the people page and add projects in the project page.
+At the moment you can add yourself in the people page, add projects in the project page and new research themes.

 ### People